wadmp/wadmp.github.io/src/gen3/docs/vpn/overview/README.md

 - Because of these potential disruptions, it is highly recommended to carefully review and update all dependent configurations after making changes in the Danger Zone.

+- See all configuration parameters explained in Initialization description: [Configure the VPN](../../vpn/#_2-configure-the-vpn)

-⚠️ Note, that the number of VPN Devices (given by VPN Configuration) is also maximum number of all devices that can be added to the Company, where VPN is initialized.
+⚠️ Note, that if VPN initialized in the company, the number of VPN Devices (given by VPN Configuration) is also maximum number of all devices that can be added to the Company, where VPN is initialized.

 ::: tip VPN Fields: